ivarhuni/BestOff/README.md

 This is the repo for the Reykjavik Grapevine Best Off iOS App.
 The app is under active development, scheduled to be released in April/May 2019.

-So far I've been experiencing with code generation of datamodels curtesy of http://www.jsoncafe.com/

-coupled with Swift's new Codable protocol, you can generate your data models easily by setting the

-code generator to Swift Decodable and input a sample json

-The app is written in MVVM and uses ReactiveKit and Bond for databindings.

 ## Setup
 Xcode version 10
 Swift 4.2